Oroville Dam crisis: Investigation

 The Federal Energy Regulatory Commission (FERC) ordered the California Department of Water Resources (DWR) to assemble a team of five independent experts to assess the dam and issue recommendations.
-On February 17, 2017, the DWR commissioned an independent Board of Consultants (BOC) to investigate causes, review and comment on repairs to Oroville Dam.
-Memoranda (reports) prepared by the BOC are posted at the DWR web site.
-DWR also assembled an Independent Forensic Team (IFT) to determine the cause of the spillways incident, including effects of operations, management, structural design and geological conditions, and the IFT published a nearly 600-page report in January 2018.
-The DWR also requested full-time FERC staff to provide immediate oversight, review, and approval of repair plans that would make the dam safe for the 2017–18 flood season.
+On February 17, 2017, the DWR commissioned an independent Board of Consultants (BOC) to investigate causes, review, and comment on repairs to Oroville Dam.
+Memoranda (reports) prepared by the BOC are posted at the DWR website.
+DWR also assembled an Independent Forensic Team (IFT) to determine the cause of the spillways incident, including effects of operations, management, structural design, and geological conditions, and the IFT published a nearly 600-page report in January 2018.
+The DWR also requested assistance from the FERC in the form of expedited permitting and full-time FERC staff to provide immediate oversight, review, and approval of repair plans that would make the dam safe for the 2017–18 flood season.

 Department of Water Resources 2017–18 Operations Plan

 The DWR prepared a Lake Oroville 2017/2018 Flood Control Season Operations Plan.
+The plan detailed steps to lower the lake level to an elevation of 700 feet, instead of the previous 780 feet.
+The lower lake level would allow the DWR to keep releases on the reconstructed spillways to 100,000 cubic feet per second, ensuring lake levels remain below 901 feet.
+It also held the contingency that if the reservoir rose quickly in winter months, the DWR would increase outflows through the Hyatt Powerplant, river valve outlets, or the main spillway to manage lake levels.
+The DWR consulted with the United States Army Corps of Engineers to develop the plan.

 Public hearings

 On May 11, 2017, a hearing took place.
-During the hearing, California Department of Water Resources came under criticism for ignoring warning signs in the spillway's designs.
+During the hearing, the California Department of Water Resources came under criticism for ignoring warning signs in the spillway's designs.
 Butte County Supervisor also complained that DWR had broken promise with Oroville, as the county had to spend $5.3 million annually for dam-related services, while getting no compensation from the state.
 Witnesses also stated that DWR did not take safety seriously.